COMHIS/python-basics/2_basic_concepts/part2.md

 ```
 Depending on the value of the my_name -variable the script prints different greetings.
 Ann gets a special greeting, others don't.
 The part after `if` needs to evaluate to either `True`or `False`.
 If it evaluates to `True` it is executed, and if not, it is skipped.
 In case the if -block is followed by `else`, and the if -part was not executed, the part in else is executed instead.

 **Note:** Indentation.
 The code "inside" the if- and else-statements is indented by four spaces.
 Indentation is the way Python knows what parts of code are covered by the conditional statement.
+More generally, the indented sections are used to separate smaller semi-independent sections of code, and they will be covered more in detail next time, when we learn more about _functions_.

 ### Flow and flow control 3